Tevz-Beskovnik/Args.h/README.md

 #include "args.h"
 ```

-> **_NOTE:_**  If not defined `args.h` defines a very bare bones set of initializing defines to avoid errors.
+> **_NOTE:_**  If not defined, `args.h` defines a very bare bones set of initializing defines to avoid errors.

 ## Usage

-Argument definitions are implemented in they style of c macros and all go into the base `ARGS_LIST` macro. `args.h` provides 4 different argument types:
+Argument definitions are implemented in the style of C macros and all go into the base `ARGS_LIST` macro.

+`args.h` provides 4 different argument types:

 - Required arguments,
 - optional arguments, with default values,
 - list arguments,
 - boolean arguments

 **Required argument:**